 Does Your Credit Score Impact Your Car Insurance Cost?

-Some insurance companies consider credit score when determining rates.
+Some insurance companies consider credit scores when determining rates.
 The reasoning is that drivers with low credit scores are more likely to file claims.
 However, some states have decided this is discriminatory.
 If you live in California, Massachusetts or Hawaii, insurance companies can’t consider your credit score as a determining factor.
-If you live in any other state, your credit score will affect your premiums.
+Your credit score will affect your premiums if you live in another state.
 You can still find cheap car insurance if you have poor credit and need insurance.